Aizkraukle Municipality

 Aizkraukle Municipality (Aizkraukles novads) is a municipality in Vidzeme, Latvia.
-The municipality was formed in 2001 by merging town Aizkraukle and Aizkraukle Parish the administrative centre being Aizkraukle.
+Its center is the town of Aizkraukle.
+The municipality was first formed in 2001 by merging Aizkraukle and Aizkraukle Parish.
 The population in 2020 was 8,024.

-As a part of the 2021 Latvian administrative reform, the municipalities of Aizkraukle, Jaunjelgava, Koknese, Nereta, Pļaviņas and Skrīveri were merged into the new Aizkraukle Municipality.
-The new municipality encompasses nearly all of the area of the former Aizkraukle District, with the omission of Kurmene Parish and Valle Parish.
+As a part of the 2021 Latvian administrative reform, the municipalities of Aizkraukle, Jaunjelgava, Koknese, Nereta, Pļaviņas and Skrīveri were merged into a new Aizkraukle Municipality.
+The new municipality encompasses nearly all of the area of the former Aizkraukle district, with the omission of Kurmene Parish and Valle Parish.
+It borders Lithuania and is partially located both in Vidzeme and Selonia.